Eralde/rci-tools/docs/RCI_API.md

 ## 4. Background processes

-Background processes are operations that might take time to complete.
+Background processes are operations that may take a long time to complete.
-You start a background process by sending a POST request to the relevant resource (this is one of a few situations when using a command-specific resource is more convenient than the root `/rci/` resource).
+To start a background process, send a POST request to the relevant API resource.
+For background processes, it is more convenient to send requests to a command-specific resource rather than to `/rci/`.

-If the response to that request contains the `"continued": true` property, that means that the background process is still running.
-To retrieve the updated status of that process you need to send a GET request to the same until a response without `"continued": true` is received.
-It's advisable to introduce a short delay between `GET` requests (e.g., 1 second).
+If the response to the initial POST request contains the `"continued": true` property, it means the background process is still running.
+To get the updated status, you need to send GET requests to the same resource until a response without `"continued": true` is received.
+It is recommended to wait a short time (e.g., 1 second) between GET requests.

 ### 4.1 Examples of background processes

 #### 4.1.1 Checking for firmware updates (`components list`)

-To check for available firmware updates, send a `POST` request to `/rci/components/list`.
+To check for firmware updates, send a POST request to `/rci/components/list`.

 Request that starts the background process (`POST`):